 - Dermatology visits as needed

-Your dermatologist is the best person to teach you how to differentiate a typical mole from a melanoma.
+Your dermatologist is the best person to teach you how to differentiate a typical mole or skin tag from a melanoma.
 They can also guide you on how to perform self-skin checks properly and what to do when you spot a suspicious lesion.

 High-risk patients may be advised to visit their dermatologist once every month.
 This helps them validate their self-check findings and document the appearance of a new mole or changes in an existing one.
 Low-risk individuals may consult their dermatologist at least once a year to ensure skin health.

 An ounce of prevention is worth much more than a pound of cure for aggressive malignancies like melanoma.
 But once it occurs, vigilance is key to avoiding severe illness.